 In accordance with Governor Pritzker’s directive to close all schools in Illinois in response to the COVID-19 pandemic, Batavia Public School District 101 was closed Monday, March 16th.
-The tentative return date is May 1st.
-All trips, contests, practices, activities, and events are also canceled during that period.
+On April 10, 2020, the District released guidance for families moving from the term e-learning to Remote Learning.
+On Friday, April 17, the school closure was extended through the end of the 2019-20 school year.
+All trips, contests, practices, activities, and events are also canceled through May 2020.
+Please find additional information in the section below.

 Community mitigation is a set of actions that persons and communities can take to help slow the spread of respiratory virus infections.
 Community mitigation is especially important before a vaccine or drug becomes widely available.
 Please follow the CDC’s guidelines for social distancing, hand washing, and self-quarantine.
 Let’s be good neighbors to higher risk level groups.

-While schools are closed, the District is offering e-learning lessons to ensure student learning is minimally impacted.
+While schools are closed, the District is offering e-learning lessons (Remote Learning as of April 13) to ensure student learning is minimally impacted.

 Comcast is currently offering free Internet access for all low-income families through their Internet Essentials program.